adamntabor/fintech/README.md

-# uwfintech
+# fintech

-This repo is for my UW fintech bootcamp course.
+This repo is for my practice fintech projects.